-- collection: In this, we gather the raw data from various data sources and prepare it for the input process.
+- Collection: We gather the raw data from various data sources and prepare it for the input process.

-- Encoding: In this process, we convert the collected data into a form that it becomes easier to put in a data processing system.
+- Encoding: We convert the collected data into a form that makes it easier to put the data into a data processing system.

-- Transmission: In this stage, we send the input data to the various processors and carry it across various components.
+- Transmission: We send the input data to the various processors and carry it across various components.

-- Communication: A set of activities which allows the sending of data from one data processing system to another.
+- Communication: A set of activities that allow the sending of data from one data processing system to another.

 It is the process of transforming raw data into information by performing some actual data manipulation techniques.

 The techniques that we use in the process stage are as follows:

 - Classification: In this stage, we classify the data into different groups and subgroups so that it is easier to handle the data.

 - Storing: In the storage technique, we store the data in an arranged order so that we can access it quickly whenever we need it.

 - Calculation: We apply this technique to the numeric data to calculate the required output from the raw figures.

 The information that we get as a result of the data processing is the output.
 We can present the output information in a visual form and can take further actions or make some decision on the basis of the output.